nibton/Project1/README.md

-# Restaurant Recommendation System using ML
+# Restaurant Recommendation System using Machine Learning

 ### _A Collaborative Project by,_